-“I participated in the Peabody's summer internship program and have assisted with research in the Meso Lab for two years now.
+“I participated in the Peabody's summer internship program and assisted with research in the Meso Lab.
 Working at the Peabody is a unique, engaging opportunity for students and has been one of the best parts of my college experience.”

 — Elizabeth Gettinger

-- Interns must attend an orientation, usually the first day of the internship period (June 6–July 29, 2016).
+- Interns must attend an orientation, usually the first day of the internship period.

-- All interns are required to give a presentation to staff at the end of the internship.
+- Interns are required to give a presentation to staff at the end of the internship.

 Problems or questions, contact firstname.lastname@example.org

 There are a limited number of internships during the academic year, usually students in professional programs in Library Science, Conservation, and Museum Studies for whom internships are a requirement for the master's degree.
 Applications are considered on a case-by-case basis.
 Please contact Catherine Cezeaux.